Reading and Phonics

 - Using a mixture of these strategies to make sense of the sentence.
 Often this means re reading sentences or a whole page.

-Children are taught to read through a range of approaches including daily phonics teaching for Key Stage One (and those who may need support in Key Stage Two), small group guided reading sessions and access to high quality texts across the curriculum.
+Children are taught to read through a range of approaches including daily phonics teaching for Key Stage One (and those who may need support in Key Stage Two), whole-class guided reading sessions and access to high quality texts across the curriculum.

-In Key Stage One children experience a range of books from a variety of schemes to broaden their vocabulary and knowledge of different types of texts.
+In Key Stage One children experience a range of books from the Big Cat Collins Reading Scheme to broaden their vocabulary and knowledge of different types of texts.

-In Key Stage Two we encourage children to take ownership of choosing their own reading book to share and read with their parents at home.
+In Key Stage Two children are also asked to complete the Big Cat Collins Reading Scheme but also we encourage children to take ownership of choosing their own reading book to share and read with their parents at home.
 Children are then expected to write a short comment about what they have read in their reading diaries.